OGRECave/ogre/Docs/src/rtss.md

 The arguments to the function are the ones you resolved in the first step and the function name must be available in one of the libraries you provided in the second step.
 You can add call as many functions as you need.
 The calls will appear in the same order in the generates shader source code.
 @note
 * The ordering of the function invocation is crucial.
-Use the Ogre::RTShader::FFPVertexShaderStage and Ogre::RTShader::FFPFragmentShaderStage enumarations to place your invocations in the desired global order.
+Use the Ogre::RTShader::FFPVertexShaderStage and Ogre::RTShader::FFPFragmentShaderStage enumerations to place your invocations in the desired global order.
 * Make sure the parameter semantic (in/out) in the SubRenderState code matches to your shader code implementation you supplied in the library file.
 GLSL will fail to link to library functions if it won't be able to find a perfect function declaration match.
 * Ogre::RTShader::SubRenderState::updateGpuProgramsParams - As the name suggest this method should be overridden only in case your SubRenderState should update some parameter it created before.
 * Ogre::RTShader::SubRenderState::preAddToRenderState(): this method called before adding this SubRenderState to a parent RenderState instances.
 It allows this SubRenderState to exclude itself from the list in case the source pass is not matching.
 I.E in case of SubRenderState that perform lighting calculations it can return false when the given source pass specifies that lighting calculations disabled for it.